cyberbotics/webots/docs/guide/controller-programming.md

 In the ".wbt" file, it is possible to specify arguments that are passed to a controller when it starts.
 They are specified in the `controllerArgs` field of the [Robot](../reference/robot.md) node, and they are passed as parameters of the `main` function.
 For example, this can be used to specify parameters that vary for each robot's controller.
+Note that using MATLAB, the controller arguments retrieval is not supported.

 For example if we have: